preciofishbone/OmniaDocsG2/_build/html/_sources/pages/page-approval/index.rst.txt

 *********************
 Do the following to set up approval:

-1. Go to the Page Collection settings in question (see the sections about settings for approval on this page: :doc:`Page Collections </pages/page-collections/index>`).
+1. Go to the Page Collection settings in question (see the sections about settings for approval on this page: :doc:`Page Collection settings </pages/page-collections/page-collection-settings/index>`.
 2. Select SETTINGS.
 3. Select "Enable Approval" and choose how approval will be executed.